-Assessment Report Advanced Speech-Language Pathology Certificate Program (Post-Masters) 2020-2021
+Assessment Report Advanced Speech-Language Pathology Certificate Program (Post-Masters) 2023-2024

-The Advanced Speech-Language Pathology Certificate in the Communication Sciences and Disorders program provides professionals post-master's, advanced training in the area of speech-language pathology with a focus in the school-age population.
+The Advanced Speech-Language Pathology Certificate in the Communication Sciences and Disorders program provides professionals post-master's, advanced training in speech-language pathology with a focus in the school-age population.
 Program goals are based on the needs assessment completed as part of the program proposal, faculty feedback, and student feedback.
 Program goals and objectives include: Program Goals: